-Therefore, in the first six week after I had my baby, I only concentrated in getting used to with my new life as a mom.
+Therefore, in the first six weeks, after I had my baby, I only concentrated on getting used to my new life as a mom.
 At the same time trying to give my body time to heal and rest.

 - Being kind to myself

 - Take a rest whenever possible

 - Go for a walk (almost) every day

 Yes, I did get back to my pre-baby weight before my baby’s first birthday.
 But in hindsight, if I didn’t reach my goal I wouldn’t care.
 Because really, having your first child is a big life-changer.
 You have a lot to adjust.
 So, if I stick to the five things above, I’m sure I’d be okay even if I only lost a bit of weight.
 At the end of the day, it’s my well-being and sanity that more important.

 I’m curious about what you think of this weight-loss issue.
 What would you do to try to lose weight after C-section?
 Perhaps you have different ideas to share?
 Let me know.